dannybackx/serre/mega-esp/README.md

 Note : I'm not using the Arduino IDE, I've supplied a Makefile.
 Using the sources with the Arduino IDE should be possible too, it's been tested several times during the development.

+Some of the data required to make this work are private.
+The real secrets.c file that I use is not made available publically.
+Take the secrets.c.sample and adapt it for your environment (your wifi network name and password, etc.).

+The personal.c file contains settings specific to my environment.
+You'll want to review and personalize those too.